geoserver/geoserver/doc/en/developer/source/programming-guide/config/catalog.rst

 ## Isolated Workspaces

-Is possible to request a catalog object using its workspace prefix or its namespace URI, the last method will not work to retrieve the content of an isolated workspace unless in the context of a virtual service belonging to that workspace.
+It is possible to request a catalog object using its workspace prefix or its namespace URI, the last method will not work to retrieve the content of an isolated workspace unless in the context of a virtual service belonging to that workspace.